 Do you already have a few non-negotiables you didn’t even realize?
 Have you had a life-changing event that requires a review of your values?

 Go through the exercise above and work on defining your non-negotiables.

 Printing them out and putting them in a space you will see daily can help solidify your promises to yourself.

-Good luck, and come back and share with us.
+Good luck, and come back and share with me.

 About Digital Marketing Expert Torie Mathis

 Torie Mathis helps entrepreneurs, like you, use digital marketing to grow your business without wasting time, money, or your sanity.
 She is a best-selling author, Army veteran, speaker + trainer, and your digital marketing coach.
 You don't need crazy tech skills, buckets of cash, or dedicated staff to market your business.
 In fact, you don't even need a lot of time.
 What you need is to be SMART.

 Torie hosts SMART AF, a show for non-techy entrepreneurs looking to grow their business, with her husband Sean and is the creator of SMART AF Magazine.
 Learn from Torie at the Smart Arsenal and on her channel.

 What do you think?
 Let's talk!
 Leave a comment.